 Checks will be issued based on the Accounts Payable Department's check cycle.
-Inhouse checks will be issued only when necessary and a written request from the principal to the Assistant Superintendent for Finance & Operations explaining the extenuating circumstances for not adhering to the check run schedule will be required.
+Exceptions will be made only when absolutely necessary and a written request from the principal to the Assistant Superintendent for Finance & Operations explaining the extenuating circumstances for not adhering to the check run schedule will be required.